hicksjduk/sudoku-haskell/README.md

 The program uses a straightforward algorithm which tries every possibility to solve the puzzle.
 For any given puzzle:

 * Find an empty square.
-If there is no empty square, the current grid is a solution.
+If there is no empty square, the puzzle is solved.
 * Determine which values can go into the empty square, because they do not appear anywhere in the same row, column or box, and in the case of a Killer Sudoku they also do not appear in the same region and are able to combine with those values that are already in the region